-To: The Administrator, Incentive Stock Option Plan NEVADA EXPLORATION INC. (the "Corporation") Option he undersigned hereby irrevocably gives notice, pursuant to the Corporation's Incentive Stock ption Plan (the "Plan"), of the exercise of the Option granted to the Eligible Participant to acquire and hereby subscribes for: (a) (b) all of the Common Shares; or of the Common Shares, which are the subject of the Option Agreement attached hereto. (c) the undersigned represents that he/she/it is, or the Eligible Participant was at the date of grant, a Director, Officer, Employee or Consultant of the Corporation or a director, officer employee or Consultant of any Affiliate of the Corporation and has not been induced to purchase the Common Shares by expectation of employment or continued employment; (d) the undersigned is purchasing the Common Shares pursuant to the exercise of such Option as principal for the Eligible Participant's own account (or if such Eligible Participant is deceased, for the account of the estate of such deceased Eligible Participant); and Calcula (e) the undersigned will, prior to and upon any sale or disposition of any of the Shares purchased pursuant to the exercise of such Option, comply with all a securities laws and any other federal, provincial or state laws or regulations to t that such laws or regulations are applicable to such sale or disposition. culation of total Exercise Price: (i) numbe r of Shares to be acquired on exercise: - Shares (ii) multiplied by the Exercise Price per Share: \$ TOTAL EXERCISE PRICE, enclosed herewith: \$ S se Price ate evid of the aforesaid Shares, as calculated abencing said Shares in the name of the uddress: ove, and directs the e Corporation to issue the share DATE D the day of, 20
+To: dministrator, Incentive Stock Option Plantage Inc. (the "Corp The undersigned hereby irrevocably gives notice, pursuant to the Corporation's Incentive Option Plan (the "Plan"), of the exercise of the Option granted to the Eligible Participant to a and hereby subscribes for: (a) (b) all of the Common Shares; or of the Common Shares, which are the subject of the Option Agreement attached hereto. (c) the undersigned represents that he/she/it is, or the Eligible Participant was at the date of grant, a Director, Officer, Employee or Consultant of the Corporation or a director, officer employee or Consultant of any Affiliate of the Corporation and has not been induced to purchase the Common Shares by expectation of employment or continued employment; (d) the undersigned is purchasing the Common Shares pursuant to the exercise of such Option as principal for the Eligible Participant's own account (or if such Eligible Participant is deceased, for the account of the estate of such deceased Eligible Participant); and Calcula (e) the undersigned will, prior to and upon any sale or disposition of any of the C Shares purchased pursuant to the exercise of such Option, comply with all approximate securities laws and any other federal, provincial or state laws or regulations to the that such laws or regulations are applicable to such sale or disposition.
+Iculation of total Exercise Price: (i) numbe r of Shares to be acquired on exercise: - Shares (ii) multip lied by the Exercise Price per Share: \$ TOTAL EXERCISE PRICE, enclosed herewith: \$ se Price ate evid of the aforesaid Shares, as calculated abencing said Shares in the name of the uddress: ove, and directs the e Corporation to issue the share DATE D the day of, 20